antrea-io/antrea/docs/antrea-network-policy.md

 ### Behavior of *to* and *from* selectors

-There are seven kinds of selectors that can be specified in an ingress `from` section or egress `to` section:
+The following selectors can be specified in an ingress `from` section or egress `to` section when defining networking peers for policy rules:

 **podSelector**: This selects particular Pods from all Namespaces as "sources", if set in `ingress` section, or as "destinations", if set in `egress` section.